trilogy-group/social-toolkit-site/website/docs/getting-started/getting-started.md

     "prompt": "Create an engaging social media image that reflects our brand style and visual identity."
 }
 ```

+Use output_type key to specify the type of worker you want to create, available options are [TEXT, IMAGE, REACT_COMPONENT, REEL, MULTI_MODAL].

 ## Step 5: Create Your Brand